workos/authkit/README.md

 ## Examples

-For each example below, you will need to ensure the applicable authentication method is enabled in your WorkOS dashboard.
+For each example, you will need to ensure the applicable authentication method is enabled in your WorkOS dashboard.
 To do so navigate to **Authentication** and edit the applicable authentication method and ensure it is set to **Enabled**.

 ### Sign-up